-There are many medications that have been shown to improve dystonia.
+Numerous oral medications have been shown to improve dystonia.

-Baclofen (Lioresal®) stimulates the body’s ability to process a neurotransmitter called GABA-B. Intrathecal forms of baclofen, in which a steady dose of medication is fed into the nervous system by a surgically implant device, are also available.
-Side effects may include confusion, dizziness or lightheadedness, drowsiness, nausea, and muscle weakness.
+Baclofen (Lioresal®) stimulates the body’s ability to process a neurotransmitter called GABA-B. Baclofen can be taken orally or the medication can be continuously fed into the nervous system by a surgically implanted device, often called a baclofen pump.

 Tetrabenezine (Xenazine®) is a drug that decreases dopamine and is used to treat a variety of movement disorders.

 Additional drugs are sometimes used for specific forms of dystonia.
 For example, muscle relaxers, anticonvulsants, and (in rare cases) dopamine-depleting agents, among many others.